 Vocabulary is explicitly taught and developed across the curriculum as well as occurring incidentally.
 Our teachers don't just understand how children learn to read, they also know how important it is that children read to learn.
 Children are encouraged to notice words and are interested and curious about them.
 They dig down to the roots of words and develop knowledge of word parts and word families.
 Children then apply their 'new' vocabulary in their speaking and writing.

-Grammar coverage is incorporated into exciting lessons which help the children to control their speaking and writing.
-We use ‘Headstart Grammar’ as a scheme to ensure coverage and delivery of the objectives is consistent across year groups.
-These objectives are assessed on a termly basis using the Headstart assessment materials.
+Grammar coverage is incorporated into the Talk for Writing process.
+Curriculum coverage is ensured through a thorough progression map.
+These objectives are assessed on a termly basis.
 Pupils are taught to use the correct grammatical terms, enabling them to discuss their reading and writing with accuracy and confidence.